Here’s some background information about Great Britain’s Houses of Parliament, located on the Thames River in London.

 1840 - Construction begins on the current Houses of Parliament.

-May 11, 1941 - House of Commons chamber destroyed in bombings during WWII.
+May 11, 1941 - The House of Commons chamber is destroyed in bombings during World War II.
 It is rebuilt by architect Sir Giles Gilbert Scott.

 1950 - The reconstruction of House of Commons is complete.

 1987 - The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates the building as a World Heritage site.

 2000 - Portcullis House, a new Parliamentary building, is completed.

 June 18, 2015 - An independent committee issues a report outlining the need for extensive repairs throughout the historic complex.
 Issues that need attention include wiring problems, loose asbestos and rats.
 The principal architect at the Houses of Parliament tells the BBC, “Some of the facades are actually sinking and we’re going to have to investigate that very soon.”

 March 22, 2017 - Khalid Masood plows a car through crowds on Westminster Bridge in central London before attempting to storm the Houses of Parliament in what police believe was an act of Islamist-inspired terrorism.
 Four people, including a police officer, are killed and scores injured before he is shot and killed by police.